-With the likelihood of Sizewell C beginning to be built in the next two to three years, we are also mindful of the effects of increased train and road traffic within and around Melton.
+With the likelihood of Sizewell C beginning to be built in the next two to three years and other energy projects proposed for Suffolk, we are also mindful of the effects of increased train and road traffic within and around Melton.
 MPC will continue to work with EDF and SCC to highlight any potential issues and look to have these addressed in the longer term.